NeBula: Quest for Robotic Autonomy in Challenging Environments; TEAM CoSTAR at the DARPA Subterranean Challenge: Risk-aware Traversability and Motion Planning

 \pr{Learning and Adaptation} Over the course of a mission we often see changes in vehicle dynamics or environmental factors.
 For example, decaying battery life, mechanical wear, or mud/water can all affect the vehicle's intrinsic dynamics.
 Additionally, changes in surfaces in the environment can strongly affect vehicle motion.
-To adapt to these changes we employ learning based methods which adapt critical vehicle parameters and dynamics models based on the past history of performance \cite{fan2020bayesian} \cite{fan2020deep}.
-These methods ensure safety and robustness even in light of changing dynamics models.
+To adapt to these changes we employ learning-based methods using Gaussian processes which adapt critical vehicle parameters and dynamics models based on the past history of performance \cite{fan2020bayesian} \cite{fan2020deep}.
+By accounting for both the epistemic and aleatoric uncertainties of these statistical models, these methods ensure safety and robustness even in light of changing dynamics models.

 \pr{Ongoing Work} Our ongoing work lies in increasing the ability of NeBula to account for and handle uncertainties in both perception and planning.
 One major thrust of ongoing work involves perception-aware planning.
 By incorporating sensor models into our traversability maps, we can move towards perception-aware behaviors which maximize sensor coverage, optimally reduce uncertainty, and automatically generate active learning behaviors.
 This thrust is particularly important in perceptually degraded and complex environments filled with occlusion and traversability hazards.
 A second direction of ongoing work lies in incorporating localization uncertainty into our traversability risk mapping in a more theoretically satisfying way, while remaining computationally tractable.
 We call this approach "mapping using belief-clouds", and the idea is to propagate the uncertainty of the robot pose while taking sensor measurements into an aggregated point cloud.
 The result is a belief-cloud, i.e a pointcloud which encodes uncertainty information directly and efficiently.
 Our ongoing work involves extracting traversability metrics and risks from this uncertainty-aware mapping data (see \autoref{fig:beliefcloud}).